 Schmidy’s sells wood chippers and chip trucks to suit all forestry needs including the manufacture of paper, wood chips, and saw dust.
 Our wide inventory includes:

-We are proud to have a wide selection of wood chippers and chip trucks and to service the forestry and off road industries, the telecommunications industry, other utility industries, and many other wood chipper and chip truck needs.
+We are proud to have a wide selection of wood chippers and chip trucks.
+We help service the forestry and off-road industries, the telecommunications industry, utility industries, and many other wood chipper and chip truck needs.

 A chipper truck is a special type of forestry truck designed to catch woodchips as soon as they come out of an industrial woodchipper.
 Our inventory of chip trucks for sale can safely handle tree debris and woodchips on the job, equipping you to remove chips from the site and deliver them to the dumping destination.
 Trucks move in and out of our inventory quickly, so check back frequently for specific chip truck model availability.

 A chip truck typically pulls the woodchipper from behind and the woodchips are deposited into the rear, though a large chipper truck for sale may have a woodchipper installed on the truck itself.
 Some larger chipper trucks have a self-loading arm and a side-loading conveyor belt system.
 Chipper trucks for sale can either be enclosed or open.
 The catch with open-top chipper trucks is that operators have to cover the load with a tarp when the job is finished.
 For those considering an open-top chipper truck, you'll want to make sure you have a chipper or grinder with a tall conveyor system or high-clearance loaders.

 Stump Grinders: this tool removes tree stumps by means of a rotating cutting disc that chips away the wood.
 Depending on its application, the unit may be as large as a truck or as small as a lawn mower.
 Vertical stump grinders are attached to tracteors, excavators, and chipper trucks.
 These machines can completely remove the roots of the trees in a few seconds, and they're widely used in the forestry industry.